Adepts-Of-0xCC/blog/_posts/HooksOn-HootOff-VitaminizingMiniDump/2021-02-09-HooksOn-HootOff.md

 k                       // and, finally, print the backtrace
 ```

-Taking a look at the backtrace produced once the execution flow arrives to `NtWriteFile`, we can see how the last call inside `dbgcore.dll`,before letting the OS take care of the file-writing process, is made from a function called `WriteAll` laying inside the `Win32FileOutputProvider`.
+Taking a look at the backtrace produced once the execution flow arrives to `NtWriteFile`, we can see how the last call inside `dbgcore.dll`, before letting the OS take care of the file-writing process, is made from a function called `WriteAll` laying inside the `Win32FileOutputProvider`.

 <figure>
 <img src="/hookson-hootoff/WinDbg-backtrace.png" alt="WinDbg backtrace from NtWriteFile at MiniDumpWritedump">